eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

      - ``UInt32``
      - 1
    * - ``<total_participants>``
-     - Publisher :ref:`CommonAlloc` related to the total number of participants in the domain (local and remote).
+     - Participant :ref:`CommonAlloc` related to the total number of participants in the domain (local and remote).
      - :ref:`CommonAlloc`
      -
    * - ``<total_readers>``
-     - Publisher :ref:`CommonAlloc` related to the total number of readers in the domain (local and remote).
+     - Participant :ref:`CommonAlloc` related to the total number of readers on each participant (local and remote).
      - :ref:`CommonAlloc`
      -
    * - ``<total_writers>``
-     - Publisher :ref:`CommonAlloc` related to the total number of writers in the domain (local and remote).
+     - Participant :ref:`CommonAlloc` related to the total number of writers on each participant (local and remote).
      - :ref:`CommonAlloc`
      -